-- The Prudential Indicators have been calculated using a 1.95% Council Tax increase in 2015/16 and assuming a 1.9% increase in subsequent years. - 17 The capital programme outlined in Appendix B is funded by a mix of capital grants, contributions from revenue and borrowing under the Prudential Code. - The estimate of the incremental impact of this prudential borrowing for Band D Council Tax is:
+- The Prudential Indicators have been calculated using a 1.92% Council Tax increase in 2016/17 and assuming a 1.9% increase in subsequent years. - 17 The capital programme outlined in Appendix C is funded by a mix of capital grants, contributions from revenue and borrowing under the Prudential Code. - The estimate of the incremental impact of this prudential borrowing for Band D Council Tax is set out in table 17 below: